Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Simulation results and key analysis

 \subsection{Encrypting different kinds of images}

 To illustrate the ability of the proposed image encryption algorithm for ciphering different types of images, Figure~\ref{fig:fig6} depicts the encryption results with uniformly distributed histograms of various kinds of plain-images including Grey scale, RGB, Sketch, and Hand writing images with the size of ($512\times 512$).
-Moreover, this figure shows the encryption of a medical image with the size of ($630\times 630$) with its histogram.
-It can be seen from these experiment results that the proposed encryption algorithm can effectively encrypt various kinds of images.
+Moreover, this figure shows the encryption of a medical image of size ($630\times 630$) with its histogram.
+It can be seen from these results that the proposed encryption algorithm can effectively encrypt various kinds of images.